2024 Scholarships - Mercer County | CampusReel

 2024 Mercer County Scholarships

 Mercer County residents suffer from the same absurd tuition prices that limit the educational attainment of Americans across the country.
-Despite high costs, 47% of Mercer County residents in Pennsylvania over the age of 25 have graduated with a professional degree - 35% have completed high school.
+Despite high costs, 24% of Mercer County residents in West Virginia over the age of 25 have graduated with a professional degree - 18% have completed high school.
 Although these numbers match those of many other counties, there is clearly room for improvement.

-It’s clear that Mercer County residents in Pennsylvania will continue to need help paying for college.
-3,345 men and 2,654 women are enrolled in grades 9-12 while 2,874 men 3,848 women are currently undergraduates in college.
+It’s clear that Mercer County residents in West Virginia will continue to need help paying for college.
+1,299 men and 1,242 women are enrolled in grades 9-12 while 1,238 men 1,476 women are currently undergraduates in college.
 College access and attainment should be a top priority, and cost should not prohibit any of these people from pursuing or completing their college education.
 The below scholarships are available to Mercer County residents and can help pay for school in a variety of ways.
 Mercer County scholarships, whether they are exclusively available to Mercer County residents or whether they are more broadly applicable, can greatly help reduce the financial burden of college.
 This is the complete list of the best scholarships for Mercer County residents.

 How much total award money and scholarships are available for Mercer County residents?